build-on-aws/content/posts/auto-scaling-kinesis-data-streams-apps-on-kubernetes/index.md

 Kinesis Data Streams can scale elastically and continuously adapt to changes in data ingestion rates and stream consumption rates.
 It can be used to build real-time data analytics applications, real-time dashboards, and real-time data pipelines.

-Let’s start off with an overview of some of the key concepts of Kinesis Data Streams.
+Let’s start off with an overview of some key concepts of Kinesis Data Streams.

 ## Kinesis Data Streams: High-level architecture